f-droid/fdroid-website/_posts/2024-09-30-dns-security-and-bus-factor-improvements.md

 which means we are less dependent on a single person to keep the project running smoothly.

-We've used this opporunity to roll out additional DNS secuity measures.
+We've used this opporunity to roll out additional DNS security measures.
 Since the [jabber.ru incident](https://www.devever.net/~hl/xmpp-incident) happened, it seems to us that both migrating to more trustworthy hosting providers and increasing DNS security is more important than ever.